The Truth About Barndominiums: Debunking Common Misconceptions

 Myth 6: Barndominiums Are Less Durable Than Traditional Homes

-Contrary to popular belief, steel roofing and siding in barndominiums offer nearly equal shear values to that of OSB plywood, thereby eliminating any anticipated movement.
+Contrary to popular belief, steel roofing and siding in barndominiums offers nearly equal shear values to that of OSB plywood, thereby eliminating any potential movement.

 The steel panels overlap one another, creating a secure seal.

-Additionally, the use of commercial steel doors with steel jambs enhances security, making them extremely resistant to break-ins.
+Additionally, the use of commercial steel doors with steel jambs bolsters security, making them extremely resistant to break-ins.

 Myth 7: Barndominiums Don’t Hold Their Value

 With the increasing popularity and demand for barndominiums, their resale value has also risen in recent years.
-These structures have a lot to offer, with their unique and customizable living space, often at a lower cost than traditional home builds.
+These structures have a lot to offer, with their unique and customizable living space.

-As long as proper upkeep and maintenance are done, barndominiums appear to appreciate over time at a rate similar to traditional homes.
+As long as proper upkeep and maintenance are done, barndominiums typically appreciate over time at a rate similar to traditional homes.

 RELATED: Do Barndominiums Hold Their Value?